Conservative (Norwegian political party)

-Conservative (Konservativt, Konservativt, K), formerly The Christians Party (Partiet De Kristne, Partiet Dei Kristne, PDK) is a right wing Christian conservative populist political microparty in Norway founded in 2011.
+Conservative (Konservativt, Konservativt, K) is a Christian right wing microparty in Norway founded in 2011.
 The party leader is Erik Selle.

 The party has had marginal support in elections.
 It participated in its first parliamentary elections in 2013 and received 0.6% (17 731) of the votes.
 In the parliamentary elections in 2025 the party received 0.48% (15 503) of the votes.

 History

-Founded as The Christians, the party was formed when the Christian Democratic Party abolished its requirement that its representatives profess the Christian faith.
-The party saw this as a major step in the "de-Christianization" of the party, along with a perceived wider de-Christianization of Norway during the years of the Red–Green government.
+Formerly known as The Christians (Partiet De Kristne, Partiet Dei Kristne, PDK), the party was formed when the Christian Democratic Party abolished its requirement that its representatives profess the Christian faith.
+The new party saw this as a major step in the "de-Christianization" of the Christian Democrats, and believed that the last six years of the Red–Green government had de-Christianized Norway.

-The party participated in its first election for the 2011 local elections limited to the municipal council in Bømlo.
+The party participated in its first election for the 2011 local elections limited to the municipal council in Bømlo Municipality.
 They won 6.5% of the votes there, earning them two seats.
-Bømlo was selected to test support for the new party, with defected local Christian Democratic politicians heading their list.
-Some saw the party's founding meeting on Moster in Bømlo as symbolic, as it was the original starting point of the Christianization of Norway by King Olaf Tryggvason a thousand years ago.
+Bømlo Municipality was selected to test support for the new party, with defected local Christian Democratic politicians heading their list.
+Some saw the party's founding meeting on the island of Moster in Bømlo as symbolic, as it was the original starting point of the Christianization of Norway by King Olaf Tryggvason a thousand years ago.

 For the 2013 parliamentary election, the party gained additional support from philosopher Nina Karin Monsen, veteran Christian Democratic politician Anita Apelthun Sæle, and Visjon Norge televangelist Jan Hanvold.
 It received 0.6% of the national vote (17,731 votes), winning no seats but becoming second largest of the extra-parliamentary parties.

-Before the 2015 local elections, the Christians drew numerous local politicians from the Christian Democrats as well as the Progress Party; the party had established a large number of new local chapters.
+Before the 2015 local elections, the Christians drew some local politicians from the Christian Democrats as well as the Progress Party; the party had established a large number of new local chapters.
 The party managed to secure lists for the elections in 70 municipalities, as well as all the counties of Norway.
 Among the speakers at the party's national congress in May was the Israeli Greek Orthodox priest Gabriel Naddaf.
-The party won three municipal representatives in the election, one each in Bømlo, Vennesla and Karmøy."Start-smell for De Kristne".
-Vårt Land.
-15.09.2015.
+The party won three municipal representatives in the election, one each in Bømlo Municipality, Vennesla Municipality and Karmøy Municipality.

-In the 2019 Norwegian local elections, the party improved on their previous results, with a total of 10 423 votes (0,4% total), giving them six municipal council members and their first even county council member in the Agder county elections.
+In the 2019 Norwegian local elections, the party improved on their previous results, with a total of 10,423 votes (0,4% total), giving them six municipal council members and their first ever county council member in the Agder county elections.

 On 5 November 2022, the party congress decided to change the party's name to Conservative.